KassieKitsune/pkPrism/README.md

    ```
    pnpm build
    ```
-   This can take some time, wait for it to finish
+   This can take some time, wait for it to finish.
-4. Inject the build<br>
+3. Inject the build<br>
    run
    ```
    pnpm inject
    ```
    Select the default options when prompted.
-Discord should close when this is done. pkPrism should be available in the plugins menu when you open Discord again.
+Discord should close when this is done. pkPrism should be available in the plugins menu when you open Discord again.<br>

+4. If you don't see pkPrism in the plugins list after opening discord, do step 3.2 and step 3.3 again.

 </details>
 </details>